 Advanced Counseling EthicsBack to Course Guide

-The purpose of this course is to fulfill the obligation of the practicing professional to be familiar with their professional code of ethics and its application to their professional services and to fulfill the licensure requirements of the Licensed Professional Counselor and the Licensed Marriage and Family Therapist.
+The course is designed to provide practicing professionals with knowledge of the professional code of ethics and its application to professional services.
+The course fulfills the licensure requirements of the Licensed Professional Counselor and the Licensed Marriage and Family Therapist.

 - In-depth examination, analysis, and application of ethics, ethical decision-making, codes of ethics, and related legal issues pertaining to the practice of professional counseling and marriage and family therapy.